-MIHF media independent handover function

-MIH_SAP media independent handover service access point

-MIH_LINK_SAP media independent handover link-layer service access point

-MN mobile node

 OPoS originating network PoS

-PoS point of service

 SRHO single radio handover

 TPoA target network PoA

 TPoS target network PoS

 General architecture

 Introduction

 Insert 5.1.10 and 5.1.11

 Media independent single radio handover

 In single radio handover, the opportunities to deliver handover messages are limited.
 To improve single radio handover performance, it is important to accomplish as much of the handover signaling (including security establishment) before the handover actually occurs; this preparatory signaling is called preregistration.
 The exact signaling steps included in the preregistration procedure may depend on the requirements of the target network, and can be quite independent of the signaling nature of the originating network.
 As a general rule, preregistration typically involves one or more of the following steps, which are often needed in general for handovers: